Patrick Boyle Mure Macredie

 Mure Memorial Hospital.
 Muir's daughters funding the building of this hospital in memory of their father.

-Patrick Boyle Mure Macredie (21 September 1800 - 15 April 1868) was the younger son of Thomas Mure, of Warriston House, Edinburgh (who died in 1806), by Helen, eldest daughter of the Hon.
+Patrick Boyle Mure Macredie (21 September 1800 – 15 April 1868) was the younger son of Thomas Mure, of Warriston House, Edinburgh (who died in 1806), by Helen, eldest daughter of the Hon.
 Patrick Boyle, of Shewalton.
 He was born in 1800, and having studied arts and law at the Universities of Edinburgh and Heidelberg, was called to the Scottish bar in 1822, his uncle, David Boyle then sitting on the Scottish Bench.
 He took an active part in county affairs, a leading one especially as chairman of the finance committee.
 He was an earnest promoter of the various enterprises for the spread of religion and education in the county, and more especially in his own neighbourhood.
 He also fostered a taste for the natural sciences, and was a member of the Royal Society of Edinburgh and several other kindred bodies.
 He married, in 1835, Rachael Anne, only child of the late John Macredie, of Perceton, whose name he assumed in addition to his own.
 The Mure Memorial Hospital, Nagpur is named after him.

 Early life and education

 Patrick Mure was born at Warriston, Edinburgh, on 21 September 1800.
 His father was Thomas Mure, Esq. of Warriston.
 His mother was the eldest daughter of the Honourable Patrick Boyle of Shewalton, Ayrshire, and brother of the late George Mure, esq., of Herringswell Hall, Suffolk.
 He lost both his parents in very early life; but he came under the care of his maternal grandmother and uncle at Shewalton, as well as of his mother's sister, Mrs Smollet of Bonhill, at Cameron House.
 He was one of a large family.
 George, his elder brother, was in the Grenadier Guards, and carried the colours at Waterloo.
 Thomas, his younger brother, entered the navy, and died of fever in Irrawady.

 Patrick, destined for the Bar, entered the University of Edinburgh in 1812, and passed with credit and approbation through the usual curriculum of the Arts Classes, as well as those of the Law.
-In 1822 he was one of nineteen who passed Advocate—seven of them on the same day, among whom were Sir Charles Ferguson of Kilkerran, Mr Hog of Newliston, and Lord Neaves.
+In 1822 he was one of nineteen who passed Advocate—seven of them on the same day, among whom were Sir Charles Fergusson of Kilkerran, Mr Hog of Newliston, and Lord Neaves.